Shiigu/quake1randomizer/README.md

 |Armor Suit|Armor Suit|90%|

 > Either quality of Health Pack (15 or 25) or Armor Suit (Green or Yellow) is equally likely to be picked.
+> An Armor Suit cannot spawn if there's another Armor Suit (regardless of color) up to 256 units away from it.
+If there is, it spawns a Health Crate of the same quality level instead.

 #### Ammo replacement chances on Biased Mode